 PRESS RELEASES

-EUROSLAG brings together 26 organisations and companies from 17 countries.
-As the European network for the production, use and development of iron and steel slag and slag-based products, EUROSLAG focuses on research and technology, standardisation at European level and internal and external communication.
+EUROSLAG brings together 26 organizations and companies from 17 countries, including the FEhS Institute.
+As a European network for the production, use and development of ferrous slags and slag-based products, EUROSLAG’s activities focus on research and technology, European standardization, and internal and external communication.
+Every two years EUROSLAG organizes the Slag Conference together with national partners.

 www.euroslag.com